bajamircea/bajamircea.github.io/_posts/2025-11-14-one-hundred-years.markdown

 Gatsby, the character of F. Scott Fitzgerald's novel, on the early side of 1930s.
 Rich, large mansion: he's got a "station wagon".
-That means the kind of car that you send your chauffeur to pick your guests and their luggage from the train station (the equivalent name in England is "estate").
+That means the kind of car that you send your chauffeur to pick your guests and their luggage from the train station (the equivalent name in England is "estate car").

 Atticus, the character of Harper Lee, is on the later side of the 1930s.
 Like Tom Sawyer, his children go to school, but the school has age-grouped classes.